Degenerate coupled-cluster theory: Theories

-The $t$-amplitudes of the single-reference {\it full} CC method can be restored uniquely and unambiguously from the excitation amplitudes ($c$-amplitudes) of FCI.
+The $T$-amplitudes of the single-reference {\it full} CC method can be restored uniquely and unambiguously from the excitation amplitudes ($C$-amplitudes) of FCI.
 This process is called the cluster analysis, and its feasibility decides whether a CC theory forms a converging series toward FCI.
-It has been established by Li and Paldus\cite{LiPaldus2003,PaldusLi2003} that the cluster analysis is feasible for Li--Paldus SUMRCC theory, which is predicated on the C condition (see below).
+It has been established by Li and Paldus\cite{LiPaldus2003,PaldusLi2003} that the cluster analysis is indeed feasible for their MRCC theory, which is therefore exactly convergent partly thanks to the C condition (see below).

-Since the {\it full} $\Delta$CC and {\it full} SUMRCC methods are identical to {\it full} Li--Paldus SUMRCC method (their truncated instances are different from one another), $\Delta$CC and SUMRCC theories constitute converging series of approximations toward FCI.
-They both rely on the C condition.
+Since both {\it full} $\Delta$CC and {\it full} QCC methods are identical to {\it full} Li--Paldus MRCC method for the same GMS (their truncated instances are different from one another), $\Delta$CC and QCC theories constitute converging series of approximations toward FCI.